sallyali7/project-two/README.md

 ### Overview ###

 Poke Center is a web app that displays all original pokemons and their details extracted from a public API.
 A user can select a pokemon to read all about it and see what it levels up to.
 There's also a special feature where a player can click a shiny button to try to get a shiny pokemon to appear instead of the original image displayed.
-This App was developed by [Mike Salter](https://github.com/Msalter91)
+This App was developed by [Mike Salter](https://github.com/Msalter91) and I.

 ## Technologies Used ##